-She was chatting with one of her other finds.
+Victoire was chatting with one of her other finds.
 Hannah?
 Courtney?
 I’m not really sure.
 I have never paid attention to them.
 I think the last time I talked to them was fifth year; I managed to insult one of them so I gave up and now I just put up with them because of Victoire.

 I looked over to the girl that Victoire was talking too and I caught her eye.
 She blushed and looked back at Victoire.
 Great.
 Just what I need.
 I didn’t even know the girl’s name, for certain and she was crushing on me.
 I looked back up front and duly noted the brown haired boy being sorted into Hufflepuff.

 I reached down and found Victoire’s hand under the table.
 I pulled it closer to me.
 Without so much as turning toward me, her fingers intertwined with mine.
 I continued to look up front like nothing happened.
 We were brilliant at this, the whole pretending we were just friends.
 At least, I would like to think so.
-I’ve been dating Victoire since my fourth year, her third.
+I’ve been dating Victoire since the end of my fourth year, her third.
 I’ve liked her even longer.